-Jobvertise claims to be the world’s #1 free job and resume database, and says it has 1 million resumes available for employers to search.
+Jobvertise claims to be the world’s #1 no-cost job and resume database, and says it has 1 million resumes available for employers to search.
 That’s a lot of resumes!
 Luckily they’re searchable.
 Pricing is based on a monthly or yearly membership fee.

 AllRetailJobs.com is a niche job board for a range of retail professionals including corporate executives, managers, buyers, merchandisers, sales sssociates and hourly employees.
 It claims to have more than 1 million resumes in its database.
 Price is per job post, with bulk discounts.

-JobisJob is a general that is free for employers to post to, with no paid options.
+JobisJob is a general job board that is now paid only since July 2017.
 With nearly 5 million jobs posted by over 140,000 companies, it’s sure to be a draw for many job seekers.

 DiversityJobs prides itself in reaching 6.5 million job seekers annually, and posts your job to several of its niche job boards that target minority groups, including African Americans, hispanics, the disabled, women and more.
 A great place if you’re seeking more diversity in your workforce.
 Pricing is based on pay per click ads.